All Souls Procession All Souls Procession

 When is the All Souls Procession?

-The Procession of Little Angels takes place at Armory Park on the Saturday the day before the MAin procession.
+The Procession of Little Angels takes place at Literacy Connects Campus on Saturday (the day before the MAin procession.)

 All Souls Procession & Finale Ceremony